Talking to Martha Stephens

 Usually, screenwriters are told not to put in camera direction unless they are directing.
 However, that was the only thing we kept.
 The script talks about seeing kind of the world through her eyes, and that was maybe the only visual thing in the script that we went with.
 Otherwise, it was just really subtle things that we changed, just little tweaks and dialogue.
-I think Iris’s mom, Francie we worked pretty hard at making her not just a complete villain and on paper, she read just like an awful bitch. (laughing)
+I think with Iris’s mom, Francie, we worked pretty hard at making her not just a complete villain; on paper, she read just like an awful bitch. (laughing)

 Were there changes made to other characters than her in the script?.

 I think all the actors brought more life to everyone, but she especially read very one-dimensional, so Shannon and I talked about it.
 There’s like that moment at the end of the movie where Iris hugs Francie, and that wasn’t in the script.
-So just giving Francie like a moment of grace, I felt was really important.
-Jordana, the actor that played Francie: She and I did a lot of talking about France’s motivations and really tried to figure out why she did the things she did.
+So just giving Francie, like a moment of grace, I felt was really important.
+Jordana, the actor that played Francie: She and I talked a lot about France’s motivations and tried to figure out why she did the things she did.
 And I don’t think the things that we came to were necessarily things Shannon had in mind when she wrote the character.

-So what does Shannon think on the film?
+So what does Shannon think of the film?